top of page

 Walichrum, a Viking bridgehead

-Extending their control south, shouldn't be regarded too much as a heroic achievement of the Frisians.
-Most of the land that aligns the North Sea of modern province Zuid Holland was at the time sparsely populated.
-Some argue possible the Suevi tribe had colonized Walcheren in the beginning of the sixth century.
-Maybe, this is wishful thinking based too straightforward on the similarity of the words zeeuw, i.e. the Dutch name for the people of Zeeland, and seuvi.
-A more plausible theory, although still speculation, about the origins of the Zeeuw people would be that the tribes that lived in the southwest of present-day the Netherlands were a tribe akin the Frisii or Fresones from the north, or even belonging to the same tribe as Frisians because they were partly descendants of the Frisiavones who still lived here.
-Perhaps also attributing why Frisia emerged after the Migration Period as an area stretching along the Netherlands and German North Sea coast.
+Some argue the Suevi tribe had colonized Walcheren in the beginning of the sixth century.
+Maybe, this is wishful thinking based too straightforwardly on the similarity of the words zeeuw, i.e. the Dutch name for the people of Zeeland, and seuvi.
+A more plausible theory, although still speculation, about the origins of the Zeeuw people would be that the tribes that lived in the southwest of the Netherlands were a tribe akin the Frisii or Fresones from the north, or even belonging to the same tribe as Frisians because they were partly descendants of the Frisiavones who still lived here.
+Perhaps also attributing why Frisia emerged after the Migration Period as an area stretching along the Netherlands' and German North Sea coast.

 Moreover, Walcheren could be defended effectively as well.
-It was located on a high ridge behind dunes, via a creek connected to the river Scheldt, and surrounded by tidal marshlands and the sea.
+It was located on a high ridge behind dunes, via a creek connected to the River Scheldt, and surrounded by tidal marshlands and the sea.

 Centuries later, in 1809, the strategic features of Walcheren were proven once again.
-This time it was the British army that tried to invade the island in order to get control over the river Scheldt.
+This time it was the British army that tried to invade the island in order to get control over the River Scheldt.
 It was an utter disaster too, and they were defeated by the 'Zeeuw natives'.
-Even as recent during the Second World War, the German army had nested itself on Walcheren controlling the river Scheldt, and hindering the advancement of the Allied Forces in the autumn of 1944.
-In other words, a wanna-have island, and it flourished especially in the seventh and eighth centuries.
+Even as recent during the Second World War, the German army had nested itself on Walcheren controlling the River Scheldt, and hindering the advancement of the Allied in the autumn of 1944; the Battle of the Scheldt.
+It was one of the heaviest battles on Dutch territory, needed to open up the harbour of Antwerp for the Allied.

 Back to the Middle Ages.